linkedin/photon-ml/photon-client/src/integTest/resources/DriverIntegTest/input/different-column-names/README.md

-This directory contains a data set with user-defined column names that are not standard.
+This directory contains a dataset with user-defined column names that are not standard.

 import avro.schema
 from avro.datafile import DataFileReader, DataFileWriter